ITP-xStory/Blenduino/user-guide/readme.md

 ## Overview

 Blenduino is an almost-plug-and-play solution for connection you Arduino (or other microcontroller!) to Blender, via Serial.
-This guide assumes that you are vaguely familiar with Ardunio Serial communication and comfortable with Blender (knowing what "Driver" and "Driven" mean will help).
+This guide assumes that you are vaguely familiar with Ardunio Serial communication and comfortable with Blender (knowing what a [Driver](https://docs.blender.org/manual/en/dev/animation/drivers/index.html) is will help).

+---

 ## Setting up Python
 Blender runs its own installation of python so there's a tiny amount of frontloading to get the Serial library to play nice.
 [This guide](http://www.codeplastic.com/2019/03/12/how-to-install-python-modules-in-blender/) walks through how to install modules in Blender's python.
 The only change you need to make is in step 3 install '**pyserial**' instead of '**scikit-image**'

+---

 ## Installing the Blender Addon
 Once you have installed python Serial as shown above, follow these steps to set up the Blenduino add on: